MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 End a dialog by popping it off the stack and returns an optional result to the parent dialog.
 The parent dialog will have its **Dialog.resume()** method invoked with any returned result.

-It is best practice to explicitly call the `end()` method at the end of the dialog; however, it is not required because the dialog will automatically be popped off the stack for you when you reached the end of the waterfall.
+It is best practice to explicitly call the `end()` method at the end of the dialog; however, it is not required because the dialog will automatically be popped off the stack for you when you reach the end of the waterfall.

 To end a dialog: